dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/one-to-many.md

 For this example, the foreign key property has been re-introduced, but the navigation on the dependent has been removed.

 > [!TIP]
-> A relationship with only one navigation--one from dependent to principal or one from principal to dependent(s), but not both--is known as a unidirectional relationship.
+> A relationship with only one navigation, one from dependent to principal or one from principal to dependent(s), but not both, is known as a unidirectional relationship.

 As before, this relationship is [discovered by convention](xref:core/modeling/relationships/conventions).
 For cases where the navigations, foreign key, or required/optional nature of the relationship are not discovered by convention, these things can be configured explicitly.
 For example: